Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 The sample has 7 wires tin soldered in the positions shown in figure [FIX] as follows:

 ![simplified schematic of the sample circuitry](Media/sample_circuitry.png){#fig:sample_circuitry}
+\

 *   Contacts 1 and 4 are used to feed the bias current produced by a constant current generator [fix, see figure x]
 *   Contacts 7 and 5 are used to measured the voltage across the sample, to obtain a 4-wire (often called kelvin) resistance measure.
 The input is fed to a differential instrumentation amplifier (DA for short).
 *   Contacts 2-3 and 6 are the output of the Hall voltage and fed to the a second DA.

+The numbering of the contact on the sample corresponds to the number of the pins in the rj45 connector of the sample assembly.

 The potentiometer P [fix] in figure [fix] is used to adjust the balance of the Hall voltage, since the contacts 2 and 3 cannot be precisely positioned.
 It must be adjusted to obtain $V_H=0$ when there is no applied magnetic field.
 Of course the presumed $V_H \neq 0$ we obtain if we do not adjust correctly P is not due to the magnetic field, but to the resistance of the sample itself.